 Melt-in-your-mouth, flavourful and buttery Espresso Cardamom Shortbread Cookies perfect for Christmas and the holiday season.Jump to Recipe Print Recipe

 Some of my favourite seasonal recipes for this time of the year include shortbread cookies.
-Shortbread cookies are a timeless holiday treat and can be found on just about every bakers’ must make cookie list for Christmas and the holiday season.
-With so many variations possible, it wouldn’t be difficult to fill a whole cookie tray with a multitude of shortbread cookies.
-Some are made deliciously plain with only the essential butter, flour and sugar.
-Many others include chopped nuts, chocolate or are flavoured with citrus or spices.
+Shortbread cookies are a timeless treat and can be found on just about every bakers’ must make cookie list for Christmas and the holiday season.
+With so many options possible, it wouldn’t be difficult to fill a cookie tray with a variety of shortbread cookies.
+Shortbread cookies can be found plain made with only the essential butter, flour and sugar.
+Other varieties can include chopped nuts, chocolate or flavouring such as citrus or spices.

 This year I’m including an espresso infused and cardamom spiced shortbread cookie on my dessert tray.
 Those of you familiar with Turkish coffee will understand how well these two flavours are suited to each other.
 These cookies are rich with butter, perfectly tender and with a hint of cardamom they are wonderful for enjoying with (or dunking in) a cup of tea or coffee.
 So if you have room for one more treat on your Christmas and holiday cookie making list then make sure to add this recipe for Espresso Cardamom Shortbread Cookies, you’ll be happy you did.
 Enjoy!

 - 1/2 tsp. salt

 - 1-1/2 tsp. vanilla